-On completing this lesson, students will be able to:
+On Completing the Lesson, Students will be able to:

 - 1. Apply the scientific process

 - 2. Construct and manipulate a gearbox

 - 3. Measure axle speed and relative strength as gear ratio varies

 - 4. Collect data from their investigation

 - 5. Apply and describe the various points of experimental procedure:

 - a.
 Experimental hypothesis

 - b.
 Measurement technique

 - c.
 Multiple trials

 - d.
 Systematic Error

 - e.
 Random Error

-6. Write a summary describing what they learned in the investigation
+- 6. Write a summary describing what they learned in the investigation